RosboneMako/MakoIR/README.md

 IRs are normally saved as WAVE files at a standard sample rate, such as 44.1 kHz.
 But they can be created at any frequency.
 If your using the IR in this VST, you will want the IR sample rate to match the rate your DAW is running in.
 Normally, a VST would identify the sample rate and resample the file data to match the DAW sample rate.
-This VST does not do that because you have comtrol of the resampling process under the SIZE adjustment.
+This VST does not do that because you have control of the resampling process under the SIZE adjustment.

 FILE SIZE